Can you explain what Article 22: System and procedure packs of EU MDR means?

 and specifically MedicalDevicesGroup.net,

-will be the most useful
+will be the world's most useful website

 What do you think of our big, hairy, audacious goal?